Twisted (co)homology of non-orientable Weyl semimetals: Extensions

 The three-dimensional glide symmetry studied in Sec.~\ref{sec:k2s1} is not the only space group symmetry with free action resulting in a non-orientable fundamental domain.
 To identify what further symmetries are of relevance in this aspect, we recall that there are a total of 230 space groups in three dimensions.
 Most of these symmetries induce fixed momenta on the torus: only 13 (including the trivial group) have a free action, allowing them to induce proper reduced Brillouin zones~\cite{Michel2001}.
 A further four of these symmetries are orientation-reversing, in that they include at least one glide symmetry; the other eight non-trivial free-acting groups are all generated by orientation-preserving screw rotations (i.e.\ combinations of rotation and fractional lattice translation).
 These four groups are precisely the ones which give rise to a non-orientable Brillouin zone.

 The simplest of these four groups is $Pc$, which is generated by a single glide symmetry; this is exactly the case treated in detail in Sec.~\ref{sec:k2s1} above.
 The remaining three groups are $Cc$, $Pca2_1$, and $Pna2_1$, and all of them combine a glide symmetry with another $\ZZ_2$ operation.
 As a consequence, these three groups are homomorphic to $\ZZ_2\oplus \ZZ_2$, as opposed to the $\ZZ_2$ corresponding to $Pc$.
 It follows that their respective fundamental domains cover a quarter of the Brillouin torus rather than half of it; see Fig.~\ref{fig:alternative_BZs}.
 Just as in the case of $\KS$, all of these fundamental domains attain the topology of a three-dimensional non-orientable manifold when their boundaries are identified according to the action of the symmetry.
 These spaces are more complex in nature than $K^2\times S^1$, and as such they do not necessarily have standard names; they are best conceptualised in terms of the action of the symmetry itself.
 Notably, the boundary identifications which give rise to these spaces naturally induce cell structures on the fundamental domain; these cell structures can be used to calculate the relevant exact sequences of invariants using cellular homology.
-Below, we will assume that all these symmetries are made to act unitarily on the momentum-space Brillouin torus; $U_X$ will denote unitary representations of all symmetry generators.
+Below, we will assume that all these symmetries are made to act unitarily on the momentum-space Brillouin torus (rather than, say, arising in combination with some anti-unitary symmetry); $U_X$ will denote unitary representations of all symmetry generators.
 As mentioned in Sec.~\ref{sec:motivation}, this ensures that the correct topological description is given in terms of ordinary cohomology and twisted homology.
-For each symmetry, we list the precise action on the momentum-space Hamiltonian, together with the explicitly calculated semimetal Mayer--Vietoris sequence belonging to the system.
+For each symmetry, we list the precise action on the momentum-space Hamiltonian, together with the explicitly calculated bulk semimetal Mayer--Vietoris sequence as it appears in Eq.~\eqref{eq:MV-nonorientable}.

 First, the $Cc$ group combines a glide symmetry and a diagonal half-lattice translation, resulting in symmetry constraints on the Hamiltonian reading